rollbar/docs/policy/security.md

 All MySQL data is backed up nightly to a backup server within our SoftLayer infrastructure, stored as a compressed version of each database.
 Backups are periodically deleted (typically within 1 month) based on storage considerations.

+#### Logical Partitioning and Data Access

+All customer raw and aggregate data is stored as part of a Project.
+Individual user access to a particular Project is configurable in the "Teams" section of the Rollbar interface.

+To ensure that customer data cannot be accessed by other customers, customer data is always stored with its Project ID and always queried using a Project ID.

 ## Passwords

 ### Rollbar.com

 Customer passwords for Rollbar.com are never stored.
 We save a secure hash of a customer's password using a random salt.
 If a user forgets their password, a password-reset email will be sent to their confirmed email address.

+As of July 26, 2013, we use the [py-bcrypt](http://www.mindrot.org/projects/py-bcrypt/) implementation of [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) to hash passwords.
+Password hashes in our legacy format (salted MD5s) are replaced with bcrypt hashes upon login.

 ### Third-party integrations